-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator No of fire stations per sq. km of area under thromde jurisdiction Number The purpose of this indicator is to measure the accessibility of fire stations in the event of fire or other kind of disasters in the city.
-It will suggest the average influence area of each fire station in a city/ town To begin with city level and gradually shall be measured at ward/ zone level Quarterly
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance frequency of of performance No of fire stations per sq. km of area under thromde jurisdiction Number The purpose of this indicator is to measure the accessibility of fire stations in the event of fire or other kind of disasters in the city.
+It will suggest the average influence area of each fire station in a city/ town To begin with city level and gradually shall be measured at ward/zone level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b) Department Remarks a) Total number of fire stations in a thromde Number Refer note 1 Environment Data need to be maintained, ward wise or at least zone wise on the availability of fire stations. b) Total area under Thromde jurisdiction Sq.
-Km Refer Note 1 Refer note 2 Environment This should include the extended municipal limits also.
+Data Required for As of June 2014 =(a/b) Sl. calculation Unit Input data Department Remarks Total number of fire stations Data need to be maintained, ward wise or at least zone wise on the availability of fire stations. a) in a thromde Number 4 Environment Total area under Thromde This should include the extended b) jurisdiction Sq.
+Km 26 0.15 Environment municipal limits also.